STORM-IRIT/Radium-Engine/Docs/rendering.md

-# Radium Engine default rendering informations
+# Radium Engine default rendering information
 **TODO : update this documentation wrt the new rendering algorithm**

-_See [Material management in the Radium Engine](./material.md) documentation for understanding what is a render technique and how it interoperates with geometry, material and shaders._
+_See [Material management in the Radium Engine](./material.md) documentation for understanding what is a render technique and how it inter-operates with geometry, material and shaders._

 ## Main render method